hakanonal/backgammon/README.md

 The project's scope is to:
 - create the game environment and also the agent in python.
 - Optimize hyperparameters to find best agent.
+- Create a simple interactive game environment that real peaple can play with the best trained agent.

 ## Methodology